4.3.6 Payments to a third party

 Payment nominees

 An individual who wants their payments, including advance payments, to go to another person on an ongoing basis has the option of proposing a payment nominee.
-However, a nominee must be appointed by the Secretary.
-In determining to appoint a payment nominee, consideration should be given to the circumstances of the individual and other avenues of payments to a third party to ensure that a nominee arrangement is the correct arrangement for the individual.
-The nominee must consent to being a nominee and the Secretary must consider the principal's wishes before making the appointment.
-The principal does not have to consent or agree to the appointment.
+However, a nominee must be appointed by Centrelink.
+In determining whether to appoint a payment nominee, consideration should be given to the circumstances of the individual and other avenues of payments to a third party to ensure that a nominee arrangement is the correct arrangement for the individual.
+The nominee must consent to being a nominee.
+Centrelink must consider the individual’s wishes before making the appointment, except where the nominee is being appointed as a result of a security notice.

 Policy reference: FA Guide 4.1.3.10 Payment nominees